 Your insurance provider and your orthodontist will have more information about using insurance for coverage.
 Your orthodontic provider may offer cost-saving measures such as monthly payment plans, family discounts, and seasonal savings.

-Can You Get Braces for Free?
+Can You Get

 It is possible to get certain treatments fully covered for qualifying individuals.